AdamChristiansen/python-venv-template/README.md

 **Note**: You need to activate the virtual environment every time you want to work on the project in a new terminal.

+**Note**: The virtual environment does not necessarily have to be activated to use the configured environment.
+Instead or running `python` or `pip`, run `.env/bin/python` or `.env/bin/pip`, respectively.

 4. Now you can install all of the required packages using

     ```sh